Risk Response Strategies for Negative Risks (Threats)

 For example, you are a project manager of a bridge construction project and you have identified a risk that it will rain in the next two days.
 In order to minimize the impact of rain to your worksite, you instructed your site manager to ditch channels for drainage.

 In the risk transference response strategy, the project team transfers the impact of

-For example in your project there is a deep excavation activity and you don’t have enough experience for this type of activity.
-Therefore, you assigned a subcontractor perform this deep excavation activity.
+For example, in your project, there is a deep excavation activity and you don’t have enough experience for this type of activity.
+Therefore, you assigned a subcontractor to perform this deep excavation activity.
 In this way, you have shifted the impact of a threat to your subcontractor.
 Now it is in the subcontractor’s responsibility to complete the excavation within the agreed schedule and budget.

 In this risk response strategy, the project team tries to eliminate the risk or protect the project from its negative effects.

 For example, you are a project manager of a pipeline construction project and you have identified a risk that there is a chance of snow in high altitudes.
 Therefore you moved your crews to high altitudes and completed the tasks before the snow.
 In this way, you avoided the effect of snow.

 In the risk acceptance strategy, the project team decides to recognize the risk and not take any action if the risk does not arise.

 For example, you have to perform blasting activity on the right of way.
 In order to protect your team against the effects of noise risk, you provided them personal protective equipment (PPE) like earplugs.
 This is a passive acceptance and you are managing this risk by using PPE.

 Note that accept risk response strategy can be used for both negative and positive risks.